Book Summary

 Healing is not about talking yourself out of pain; it’s about gently reawakening the body to life.
 The body that once protected you from danger can also guide you back to wholeness.

-The Body Keeps the Score Book Summary Preview
+The Full 15-Minute Book Summary of The Body Keeps the Score

 Bessel van der Kolk’s The Body Keeps the Score is a landmark work that revolutionized how the world understands trauma.
 Drawing on decades of clinical experience, neuroscience, and patient stories, van der Kolk reveals that trauma is not confined to the mind—it literally reshapes the body, brain, and nervous system.
 He argues that trauma is not what happens to you, but what happens inside you as a result of what happened.